dapr/docs/howto/setup-state-store/setup-redis.md

 To setup Redis, you need to create a component for `state.redis`.
 <br>
-The following yaml files demonstrates how to define each. **Note:** yaml files below illustrate secret management in plain text.
+The following yaml files demonstrates how to define each.
+If the Redis instance supports TLS with public certificates it can be configured to enable or disable TLS in the yaml. **Note:** yaml files below illustrate secret management in plain text.
 In a production-grade application, follow [secret management](../../concepts/secrets/README.md) instructions to securely manage your secrets.

 ### Configuring Redis for State Persistence and Retrieval